Table of Contents

 For each student, reduce the qualified education expenses paid by or on behalf of that student under the following rules.
 The result is the amount of adjusted qualified education expenses for each student.
 You must also reduce qualified education expenses by the other amounts referred to in No Double Benefit Allowed , earlier.

-The tax-free part of scholarships and fellowships (see Tax-Free Scholarships and Fellowships in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions),
+The tax-free part of scholarships and fellowship grants (see Tax-Free Scholarships and Fellowship Grants in chapter 1, Scholarships, Fellowship Grants, Grants, and Tuition Reductions),

-Pell grants (see Pell Grants and Other Title IV Need-Based Education Grants in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions),
+Pell grants (see Pell Grants and Other Title IV Need-Based Education Grants in chapter 1, Scholarships, Fellowship Grants, Grants, and Tuition Reductions),

 Employer-provided educational assistance (see chapter 11, Employer-Provided Educational Assistance ),

-Veterans' educational assistance (see Veterans' Benefits in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions), and
+Veterans' educational assistance (see Veterans' Benefits in chapter 1, Scholarships, Fellowship Grants, Grants, and Tuition Reductions), and

 Any other nontaxable (tax-free) payments (other than gifts or inheritances) received as educational assistance.

-The scholarship or fellowship (or any part of it) must be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions.
+The scholarship or fellowship grant (or any part of it) must be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1, Scholarships, Fellowship Grants, Grants, and Tuition Reductions.

-The scholarship or fellowship (or any part of it) may be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions.
+The scholarship or fellowship grant (or any part of it) may be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1, Scholarships, Fellowship Grants, Grants, and Tuition Reductions.

 Payment for services, such as wages,